 Psych meds and weight gain

-Psych meds and weight gain is a common story.
+Psych meds-induced weight gain is a common story.
 For the last several years I’ve been on a trifecta of weight gain-inducing meds (quetiapine, mirtazapine, and lithium) that tipped the scales to over 200 pounds.
 I had mixed feelings as the weight piled on.
 I wasn’t thrilled about the changes in my body, especially since it felt so out of my control.

 Still, that med combo kept me well for a few years, and that was really my priority.
 After a solid period of stability on this med combo, I decided to try going off the Seroquel, hoping that would bring my weight down a bit.
 What actually ended up happening was that I had a relapse of my depression.
 At that point, I decided it was time to just fully accept my new body, because if I wanted to be well, I needed these meds, even if it meant ongoing weight gain.

 The anti-inflammatory approach

 I have ended up losing some weight as a result, and I’m feeling more comfortable in my body, but I’ve faced the issue again of people commenting on my weight loss.
 Yes, the weight loss is a healthy thing this time around, but people don’t know anything about that when they make comments.
 My body should not be theirs to pass judgment on.

-I don’t recall ever actually saying anything in response to the people who have commented on the changes in my body.
+I don’t recall ever actually saying anything in response to people who commented on the changes in my body.
 There’s just too much backstory to be able to fit into a one-line zinger.
 Our bodies may reflect to some extent what’s going on inside of us, but often not in a way that is consistent with societal expectations around body size and shape.
-From anorexia nervosa to depression to binge eating disorder, our bodies can be warped by our illnesses.
+From anorexia nervosa to depression to binge eating disorder, mental illness can warp our bodies.
 The combination of psych meds and weight gain can also play a role.
 I just hope that someday more people will understand that our bodies are not theirs to judge.